Druvithakumar/Business-analysis-of-pizza-sales-using-MySQL/README.md

 - Identify the most common pizza ordered.
 - List the top 5 most ordered pizza along with their quantities.
 # Intermediate:
-- Join the necessary tables to find the total quantities of each pizza ordered.
+- Join the necessary tables to find the total quantities of each pizza categories.
 - Determine the distribution of order by hour of the day.
 - Join relevant tables to find the categories wise distribution of pizza.
 - Group the orders by date and calculate the average number of pizza ordered per day.